apolat2018/LSAT/README.md

 # *Landslide Susceptibility Assessment tool* (LSAT)
 Firstly you should prepare reclassed landslide factor rasters.
 They should be the same sizes and same resolutions.Prepared raster files must be shown below.\
 IMPORTANT: All parameter files should be in the same folder.
 There should be no files other than factor raster files in this folder.
-The name of the parameter raster files must begin with "rec". rec_asp, rec_slp etc. Please do not use too long file names.
+The names of the parameters (factors) raster files must begin with "rec". rec_asp, rec_slp etc. Please do not use too long file names.

 Landslide file must be polygonal type as shapefile format.\
 Also, the area file must be polygonal type as shapefile format.\